 M.Div.
 Intercultural Studies

-This degree is a 96-credit curriculum that is designed to produce whole people for general leadership in Christian service, whether in their own or in another country, by bringing into dialogue the various dimensions of theological education: church and academy, theology and social science, biblical world and the contemporary world, classroom and experience, character and competence, and wisdom and skill.
+The purpose of the M.Div. / Mission track degree is designed to produce whole people for general leadership in Christian service, whether in their own or in another culture, by bringing into dialogue the various dimensions of theological education.

 Most classes are offered in 3 hour blocks scheduling; morning, afternoon, and evening classes.
 Some classes are offered on Saturdays, online, or through attending different conferences around the world with AGSIM faculty and staff.